morrownr/8821au-20210708/README.md

 $ sudo reboot
 ```

-### Driver Options (changing driver settings)
+### Driver Options (to change driver settings)

 A file called `8821au.conf` will be installed in `/etc/modeprobe.d` by default.

 Location: `/etc/modprobe.d/8821au.conf`

-This file will be read and applied to the module (driver) on each system boot.
+This file will be read and applied to the driver (module) on each system boot.

 To edit the driver options file, run the `edit-options.sh` script.
 ```bash